csfeeser/k8s/busted_volumepod.md

 Below is a familiar looking Pod manifest... you used this when creating a Pod with an `nginx` image and three mounted configmaps yesterday.
 However, it is now riddled with errors!... the type of errors that are very common and you're likely to encounter :)

-**Copy/paste the entire block of commands below and paste them to your command line.**
+**Copy the ENTIRE block of commands below and paste them in one big chunk to your command line.
+Then press enter.**

 ```bash
 kubectl delete cm --all